angrykim/agusmakmun.github.io/_posts/2018-06-11-Evaluate_imbalanced_classfication_model.md

 The conventional model evaluation methods do not accurately measure model performance when faced with imbalanced class.

-Let's take a look at the sample below
+Let's take a look at the sample confusion matrix of fraud events.

 ![screenshot_1](/static/img/confusion_matrix.jpg)